giekaton/libra-checker-grpc/README.md

 3. Edit and rename the example auth file to `lcAuth.js`.

 4. Install dependencies with `parcel index.html` command, ignore errors if any.
+Plus, you may need to run 'npm install'.

 <br/>
 <br/>
 Done!

-You can now query transactions by running:
+You can now query transactions by running: `node lcPython2.js`

-`node lcPython2.js` (Python LCS)
 <br/>
 <br/>
 <br/>